-As a long-term investor, ERAFP has a duty to act in the longterm interests of its beneficiaries.
-In this fiduciary role, ERAFP believes that environmental, social and governance (ESG) issues can influence investment portfolio performance.
+As a long-term investor, ERAFP has a duty to act in the longterm interests of the beneficiaries of the public service additional pension scheme (the Scheme).

-Since it was founded, ERAFP is convinced that taking ESG issues into account will make the Scheme more likely to satisfy its commitments to beneficiaries and align its investment activities with the general interests of society as a whole.
+In exercising this fiduciary role, ERAFP has, from the time it was established, taken the view that environmental, social and corporate governance (ESG) issues can influence investment portfolio performance by strengthening the Scheme's ability to meet its commitments to beneficiaries, while aligning its investment activities with the general interests of the portfolio entities.

-In 2006, ERAFP became a signatory to the Principles for Responsible Investment (PRI) of the United Nations (www.unpri.org).
+With this in mind, in 2006, ERAFP became a signatory to the Principles for Responsible Investment (PRI) of the United Nations.